Are you prepared with a survival cooking method so your family will have a hot meal if there is no electricity?

 This Large Stainless Steel Kelly Kettle boils approximately 9.5 - 6 oz.
 Mugs of water at a time.
 Suitable for base camps, car camping, Scout camps, picnics, hunters, outfitters outposts, emergency preparedness kits, humanitarian aid stations, or anyone working in the forests or the great outdoors.

-This little one-burner stove works with butane canisters and is one of the few types of stoves that can be used to cook (with caution) inside the home.
+This Gas One 10,000 BTU Portable Gas Stove is a little one-burner stove that works with butane canisters and is one of the few types of stoves that can be used to cook (with caution) inside the home.

 It is a simple little burner with a Piezo ignition, safety lock and pressure sensor with auto shut-off.

 The controls are user-friendly, the flame is easily adjusted from low to high.
 It measures approximately 13-4/5 by 12-1/2 by 3 inches.